shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 - issue - we have billions of users and millions of videos, and we would want to run all the user-video combinations against this ml model
 - so, we need a much more efficient solution
 - so, we introduce a step called "candidate generation", where we filter the millions of videos down to a few hundred, before ranking and forwarding them to the user
-- we can have multiple logic for candidate generation - all these candidate generators individually output some videos
+- we can have multiple candidate generators - all of them individually output some videos
   - candidate generator 1 - find videos by creators the user is subscribed to
   - candidate generator 2 - find recent videos that are very popular / trending videos
   - candidate generator 3 - find videos matching users interests - videos user liked, viewed recently, etc